mich4ld/passport-social/facebook/README.md

 - `apiVersion` (default: `v14.0`) - you can provide specific Graph API version.
 Strategy is tested by default on `v14.0`.

-- `tokenFromRequest` (optional) - strategy will use provided function to extract access token.
+- `tokenFromRequest` (optional) - strategy will use provided function to extract access token from request.
 ```ts
 function getAccessToken(req: Request) {
   return req.query.accessToken;